 - E-cigarettes contain harmful chemicals.
 Many e-cigarette manufacturers add Vitamin E acetate in vaping cartridges, which is equivalent to breathing in oil.

 - E-cigarettes were found to contain enough nicotine to cause seizures.

 - Vaping can be a cause of strokes

 - Vaping can be a cause of emphysema, Chronic Bronchitis, and COPD

 - E-cigarette flavorings like butter and cherry can cause acute lung injury and airway irritation.

 Nicotine itself is a carcinogen, as well as a toxic chemical associated with cardiovascular, reproductive, and immunosuppressive problems.
 Nicotine adversely affects the heart, eyes, reproductive system, lungs, and kidneys.

-If you want to avoid the negative health effects of vaping, it is recommended that you quit vaping and using e-cigarettes of any sort.
-This can save you money in the long run and provide you with a healthier lifestyle.
+If you want to avoid the negative health effects of vaping, it is recommended that you quit vaping and e-cigarette use completely.

 What To Do If You Or a Loved One Has Had Adverse Effects